ChatFAQ/ChatFAQ/cli/README.md

 # ChatFAQ Command Line Interface (CLI) Tool

+<b style="color: red;">The CLI is currently not maintained and is not up to date with the current state of the project because of the lack of resources.
+If you are interested in contributing to the CLI, please reach out to us by opening an issue.</b>

 The full potential of ChatFAQ services, datasets, and models at the tip of your fingers.

 ## Prerequisites